-This capacity proposal directly supports and extends the genomics capacity developed under NRSP-8, which currently has 105 members from 49 institutes.
+This capacity proposal directly supports and extends the genomics "capacity" developed under NRSP-8, which currently has 105 members from 49 institutes.
 Members span 36 US states and seven countries, making it truly a national project with international collaborators.
 From 2018-2021, NRSP-8 was supported by OTT Multi-state Research Funding at \$500,000 per year.
-During that same 4-year period, NRSP-8 members produced 924 publications and obtained over \$43 million in competitive funding - a return on investment of more than \$20 for every dollar provided to the NRSP-8 project.
-With a focus on future impacts, the proposed NRSP project will accelerate use and application of genomics resources that have been developed under NRSP-8, and this will be accomplished through training and education that supports assimilation of genomics-technologies across all animal science areas.
+As an indirect measure of impact, during that same 4-year period, NRSP-8 members produced 924 publications and obtained over \$43 million in competitive funding - a return on investment of more than \$20 for every dollar provided to the NRSP-8 project.
+Embedded within the NRSP-8 publications are descriptions of deep and impressive outcomes and impacts within animal agriculture, such as significant genetic gains due to genomic selection; identification of specific genetic variants that are associated with traits and measurements of economic importance; improved understanding of genetic control of biological systems; novel approaches for genetic selection; etc. The annual NRSP-8 reports are filled within these types of impacts.
+However, much more can be accomplished if the use and application of genomics resources developed under NRSP-8 are applied even more broadly.
+Therefore, this project has been designed to expand the application of genomic technologies across all animal science research areas.
+Training, education and collaborations of researchers and stakeholders outside the field of genomics will broaden the use of agricultural animal genomics resources and analytical approaches that have been developed within the NRSP-8 project.